louis-tru/quark/docs/CURRENT_WORK.md

 - The window-resize shimmer/jitter was investigated across `CAMetalLayer`, `MTKView`, main-thread redraw, `CATransaction`/`presentsWithTransaction`, `drawRect`/`setNeedsDisplay`, and freeze-during-resize variants.
 - None of those experiments clearly improved the resize experience; GL and Metal now appear roughly comparable.
 Treat this as a low-priority macOS live-resize polish issue, not a blocking Metal backend bug.
+- `CAMetalDisplayLink` on macOS 14+ was also tried as a replacement for `CVDisplayLinkCreateWithActiveCGDisplays`, but live window resizing showed worse behavior, including black edges during drag.
+It is currently disabled; keep the `CVDisplayLink` path as the active path for now.
 - Keep the current `src/render/metal/mtl_apple.mm` baseline simple unless a new resize strategy is tested in isolation.

 AA direction discussed: